-- I was a member of the Technical Committee for an international conference that was held in Trondheim (1999), concerning the signal processing of irregularly sampled data and I gave the the keynote lecture.
+- Member of the Technical Committee for an international conference that was held in Trondheim (1999), concerning the signal processing of irregularly sampled data.
+Bill gave the the keynote lecture.

-- I visited the Statistics Department at the University of Caracus (Simon Bolivar) Easter,1999, for 4 weeks as a visiting Professor where I gave 6 lectures.
+- Visited the Statistics Department at the University of Caracus (Simon Bolivar) Easter,1999, for 4 weeks as a visiting Professor where he gave 6 lectures.

-- Last summer I was in Paris for 2 months at the ENST laboratory for telecommunications where I was a visiting Professor.
+- In Paris for 2 months in the summer of 2013, at the ENST laboratory for telecommunications where he was a visiting Professor.

-- This summer, I will spend 3 months as Visiting Professor at the University of Washington, Seattle where I will give several postgraduate course in addition to discussing future possibilities for either collaborative programmes or other kinds of involvement.
+- Professor Fitzgerald was preparing to spend three months as Visiting Professor at the University of Washington, Seattle where he was to give several postgraduate course in addition to discussing future possibilities for either collaborative programmes or other kinds of involvement.

 - Organiser for an Isaac Newton Institute Programme on 'The Mathematics of Risk' - Summer 2001.